26 Mar 2020

-The main access point to the beach is at its northern end in the vicinity of the Waterside Hotel.
+The main access point to Balcarrick Beach is at its northern end in the vicinity of the Waterside Hotel.

 When the tide is out, there are lots of interesting creatures to see in the rock pools.
 As the rocks can be slippy, please be careful.